Eldrew Yulo

-Karl Jahrel Eldrew Poquiz Yulo (born August 29, 2008) is a Filipino artistic gymnast.
+Karl Jahrel Eldrew Poquiz Yulo (born January 24, 2008) is a Filipino artistic gymnast.
 He was the junior Asian champion in vault in 2024, and is a silver medalist in the same apparatus in 2023.
+He is also the 2025 Junior World Championships bronze medalist in floor exercise and horizontal bar.

-Early life
+Early life and education

-His older brother, Carlos, is a two-time World and Olympic champion.
-His sister Elaiza, the youngest among the siblings, is also an artistic gymnast.
+Karl Jahrel Eldrew Yulo was born on January 24, 2008 in Manila, Philippines.
+He attended his primary education at Aurora A. Quezon Elementary School and is currently studying at Adamson University for his secondary education.

+Gymnastics career

-Junior gymnastics career
+Junior

-Yulo competed at the 2023 Asian Junior Artistic Gymnastics Championship in Singapore, which marked his international competition debut.
-He advanced to the finals in two apparatus— vault and floor exercise.
+Yulo competed at the 2023 Asian Junior Artistic Gymnastics Championships in Singapore, which marked his international competition debut, and advanced to the finals in two apparatus— vault and floor exercise.
 He won the silver in vault, behind Wang Chengcheng of China.

+Yulo also competed at the Palarong Pambansa, representing the National Capital Region.
+At the 2023 Palaro, he won the gold in the all-around and all six events in the secondary boys' artistic gymnastics category.

 In 2024, Yulo improved his silver in vault to a gold at the 2024 Junior Asian Championships.
-In April of the same year, he competed at the junior division of the 2024 Pacific Rim Championships.
-He finished second and won the silver medal in the All-Around.
-He won the golds in floor exercise and vault, and the silvers Pommel and Rings.
-In the Parallel Bars and High Bars, he finished at 6th.
+In April, he competed at the junior division of the 2024 Pacific Rim Championships.
+Yulo finished second and won the silver medal in the all-around.
+He won gold medals on floor exercise and vault, and silver medals on pommel horse and rings.
+For the parallel bars and horizontal bar, Yulo finished at 6th.

-Yulo won a vault silver at the 2025 Junior Asian Championships, while also reaching the finals for three other apparatus: floor exercise, pommel horse, and high bar.
+He won a vault silver at the 2025 Junior Asian Championships, while also reaching the finals for three other apparatus: floor exercise, pommel horse, and horizontal bar.

-As a junior gymnast, he also competes at the Palarong Pambansa, representing the National Capital Region.
-At the 2023 Palaro, Yulo won the gold at the All-Around, and at all six events in the secondary boys’ artistic gymnastics category.
+Yulo won bronze medals on the floor exercise and horizontal bar at the 2025 Junior World Championships, while placing 8th and 4th in the all-around and vault, respectively.
+He is the first Filipino gymnast to medal in the Junior Worlds and the first Filipino player to perform the "Cassina 1" on horizontal bar.